 Just one month after the discovery that OnePlus collects user data without approval, another vulnerability has been found that allowed the use of multiple OnePlus phones without unlocking the bootloader through a backdoor called EngineerMode.

-OnePlus claimed that the vulnerability is not that big.
-Researchers security from NowSecure looked deeper into the issue and provided a more thorough explanation of the error.
-XDA also has a good description of how EngineerMode works and how it hits the company's devices.
+OnePlus claimed that vulnerability is not that big.
+Security researchers from NowSecure dealt with the issue deeper and provided a more in-depth explanation of the error.
+The XDA also has a good description of EngineerMode's operation and the way it hits the company's devices.

 Initially, it was considered that EngineerMode was a Qualcomm application, but after research Qualcomm claimed it was not its own.
 OnePlus hastened to remove EngineerMode quickly.